 1. Line the cookie sheet with a 12″ length of foil.

 3. Sprinkle half of the crushed peppermints over the chocolate.
-Chill in the refrigerator until set, about 20 minutes.
+Chill in the refrigerator until set, or let it harden on a countertop if you don’t want it cold.

-4. Remove the chocolate and peppermint from the refrigerator.
-Melt the white chocolate in a bowl set over saucepan of barely simmering water (do not allow bottom of bowl to touch water) until chocolate is melted and smooth.
+4. Once hardened, melt the white chocolate in a bowl set over saucepan of barely simmering water (do not allow bottom of bowl to touch water) until chocolate is melted and smooth.
 (The chocolate will feel warm to touch.)
 Remove from over water.
 Pour all of the white chocolate over the chilled chocolate and peppermints.
 Using the rubber spatula spread the white chocolate in even layer.
 Top with the remaining crushed peppermints.
 Refrigerate until very cold and firm, about 25 minutes.

-For gift giving, package the peppermint bark in clean glass jars.
-Glue stick wrapping paper scraps to the metal lid.
-Attach a bow and a tag!
+For gift-giving, package the peppermint bark in cure mason jars, and attach a bow and a tag!

 Old holiday cards